ArduPilot/ardupilot_wiki/common/source/docs/common-non-gps-to-gps.rst

 - Connect with a ground station and confirm that after switching sources, text messages appear indicating that the EKF has changed sources.
 If using Mission Planner these messages will appear in on the Data screen's Messages tab
 - After changing sources wait 10 seconds to confirm the EKF remains healthy.
 If using Mission Planner the EKF label on the HUD should remain white
 - Check the vehicle's horizontal position, altitude and heading using the ground station.
-If using GPS with the :ref:`Intel Realsense T265 <https://ardupilot.org/copter/docs/common-vio-tracking-camera.html>` you should notice a jump when switching from the T265 to GPS but not when switching from GPS to T265.
+If using GPS with the :ref:`Intel Realsense T265 <common-vio-tracking-camera>` you should notice a jump when switching from the T265 to GPS but not when switching from GPS to T265.
 This is because the "ExternalNav" position is always updated to match the GPS when the GPS is the primary source set

 Next perform a flight test in a safe environment, manually switching between sources.
 Be prepared to re-take control in a manual mode such as Stabilize.